Proton vpn microsoft edge extension 2026

 - Practical tip: If you’re on a restricted corporate or school network, you may need to review policy while using a VPN extension and ensure you’re compliant with local rules.

-Key features and how to use them
+Key features and how to use them How to turn off vpn on microsoft edge 2026

 - Quick-connect and server selection